Aberdeen, Washington: History

-Samuel Benn, a New York City native, established a homestead on the Chehalis River in 1859 and later platted a town at the site named Aberdeen.
+Samuel Benn, a New York City native, established a homestead on the Chehalis River in 1859.
+He later platted a town at the site named Aberdeen.
 According to accounts collected by historian Edmond S. Meany, the name has two possible origins: from the Ilwaco-based Aberdeen Packing Company, which opened a cannery on the homestead in 1873; or from the Scottish city of Aberdeen, named by an early settler who had lived in Scotland.
 Like the Scottish city, Aberdeen is a port settlement situated at the mouth of two rivers—the Chehalis and the Wishkah.
 An earlier name for the settlement was Heraville, which was recorded by Benn.

 The city was founded by Samuel Benn in 1884 and incorporated on May 12, 1890.
 Although it became the largest and best-known city in Grays Harbor, Aberdeen lagged behind nearby Hoquiam and Cosmopolis in its early years.
 When A.J.
 West built the town's first sawmill in 1894, the other two municipalities had been in business for several years.
 Aberdeen and its neighbors vied to be the terminus for Northern Pacific Railroad, but instead of ending at one of the established mill towns, the railroad skimmed through Cosmopolis and headed west for Ocosta.
 Hoquiam and Aberdeen citizens together built a spur; in 1895, the line connected Northern Pacific tracks to Aberdeen.